Menu

 Types of rental accommodation in Barcelona

-The most common types of rental accommodation in Barcelona, especially in the city center, are apartments, and many options are available for long-term lease.
-Houses for rent are more challenging to find, but that's not to say it's not impossible, of course.
+The most common types of rental accommodation in Barcelona, especially in the city center, are apartments.
+These are often available for long-term lease.
+Houses for rent are more challenging to find, but not impossible, of course.
 If you are looking for more affordable accommodation, consider flat sharing, an option that many students and single people choose.

 How to find an apartment in Barcelona